sos-os/kernel/BUILDING.md

 ```
 Once you've run `make env`, you should have a correctly configured build environment, and you should be ready to build SOS.

-**NOTE:** right now, there are only automatic install scripts for macOS.
-This is because the setup process on macOS is the most complex, and so providing scripts to automate it is a priority.
-Automatic setup scripts for Linux are coming soon.

 If you'd rather install and configure everything yourself, or your system isn't supported by the automatic install scripts,  you can follow these instructions to set up a suitable environment for building SOS:

 installing Rust